 Open vSwitch should be started as described in Open vSwitch on Linux, FreeBSD and NetBSD with the exception of ovs-vswitchd, which requires some special configuration to enable DPDK functionality.
-DPDK configuration arguments can be passed to ovs-vswitchd via the other_config column of the Open_vSwitch table.
-At a minimum, the dpdk-init option must be set to true.
+DPDK configuration arguments can be passed to ovs-vswitchd via the other\config column of the Open\vSwitch table.
+At a minimum, the dpdk-init option must be set to either true or try.
 For example: